Grant funding for community projects in Shetland

 How long does this take?

-Applicants will be advised of the outcome of their application shortly after the panel meeting has taken place.
+You'll learn the outcome of your application shortly after the panel meeting has taken place.

-The panel will consider and determine all requests for funding below £50,000.
-For funding requests of £50,000 or more, the panel recommendation will be presented to Shetland Islands Council for a decision.
-Future dates for the panel and Shetland Islands Council meetings can be found on the Shetland Islands Council website.
+For funding requests of £50,000 or more, the panel's recommendation will be presented to Shetland Islands Council for a decision.
+The council meets 4 to 5 times a year – dates for these meetings are listed on the Shetland Islands Council website.

 Important information